Leslie Iwerks: Biography

 Iwerks' 2012 documentary, Citizen Hearst, charting the 125-year history of the Hearst media empire, premiered at the Hamptons International Film Festival.
 The film is narrated by William H. Macy, and features interviews with Oprah Winfrey, Dan Rather, Mark Burnett, Ralph Lauren, Donna Karan, Bob Iger, Leonard Maltin, Dr. Oz, Heidi Klum and various members of the Hearst family and company.

 In 2013, the San Luis Obispo International Film Festival showcased a retrospective of her documentary work, and honored her with the festival's Spotlight Award.

 In 2016, she was honored by The Bay Foundation for her environmental impact through filmmaking.
 Additionally, she was commended by California Assemblymen Richard Bloom and Mike Giatto for her profound commitment to environmental stewardship through penetrating, exemplary documentary filmmaking addressing critical national and global issues.

 Iwerks' 2016 documentary, Ella Brennan: Commanding the Table, about famed New Orleans restaurateur Ella Brennan premiered at the New Orleans Film Festival and won the Audience Award.
-The film is narrated by Academy Award-nominated actress Patricia Clarkson, and features interviews with Emeril Lagasse, Danny Meyer, Daniel Boulud, Drew Nieporent, Jeremiah Tower, and others.
+The film is narrated by Patricia Clarkson, and features interviews with Emeril Lagasse, Danny Meyer, Daniel Boulud, Drew Nieporent, Jeremiah Tower, and others.
 The film began streaming on Netflix in May 2017.

 In 2017, Iwerks embarked on a journey to Macedonia where she uncovered the inside world of fake news created by Macedonian teenagers.
 The short film follows how the proliferation of fake news impacted the U.S. 2016 Presidential Election and worldwide elections thereafter.
 Selling Lies was directed, edited, and produced by Iwerks.
-Morgan Freeman’s production company Revelations Entertainment co-produced the film.
+Morgan Freeman's production company Revelations Entertainment co-produced the film.
 The film, completed in 2018, premiered and won the Best Short Documentary at the Santa Barbara International Film Festival.
 The film then went on to win Best Documentary Short at San Luis Obispo International Film Festival, Dumbo Film Festival, DOC LA, and Ridgefield Independent Film Festival.

 In 2019, League of Legends Origins premiered on Netflix.
 The Iwerks directed feature-length documentary takes viewers around the world to chronicle the rise of today's number one played online game in the world, League of Legends.
 In association with Riot Games, Iwerks spent four years documenting the ups and downs and global growth of the billion-dollar esports business and community that grew up around it.

 In 2013, Iwerks began producing and directing a documentary series on the history of Walt Disney Imagineering, the division responsible for designing Disney theme parks and other attractions.
-The Imagineering Story premiered on the Disney+ streaming service at launch on November 12, 2019, with Academy Award-nominated actress Angela Bassett narrating.
-This documentary series looks at the more than 65-year history of Walt Disney Imagineering through parallel storylines focused on the people, the craft, and the business.
-Reviews of the series called it everything from the "crown jewel of the first wave of original programming to Disney+" to "a surprisingly honest history of how Disney’s theme parks were made."
+The Imagineering Story premiered on the Disney+ streaming service at launch on November 12, 2019, with actress Angela Bassett narrating.
+The documentary series looks at the more than 65-year history of Walt Disney Imagineering through parallel storylines focused on the people, the craft, and the business.

+In 2021, Warner Bros. hired Iwerks to direct a documentary that captures the legacy of their 100 years as a company for their anniversary.
+Titled 100 Years of Warner Bros. and narrated by Morgan Freeman, these four documentary specials are complete with decades worth of archival footage and photos.